-The miracles (2:118) too will cease for those who have stepped out of God’s Kingdom per the example above.
+The miracles (2:118) too will cease for those who have stepped out of God’s Protection per the example above.

 Yes.
 It is a very unfortunate conclusion by some which has no Quranic basis or foundation.
-Their conclusion essentially states that if a person dies with any illness (headache or cancer or anything in between), that person has failed admission tests and is thus in Satan’s domain or kingdom.
+Their conclusion essentially states that if a person dies with any illness (headache or cancer or anything in between), that person has failed ‘admission test’ and is thus in Satan’s domain.